MORNING WITH BIRDSONG

 I walk in the dark suffering the blows of headlights.

 BEN HARRIS IN 1957

-Ben Harris bends over his coffee
+Ben Harris bends over his coffee in the dark

-as if it is a cup full of stars.
+full of stars.

-into the chicken yard.
+down wooden steps into the chicken yard.

 LITTLE POEMS WITH LIGHT IN THEM